EpeR1/munin-unifi/README.md

 ## Installing on Debian

-1) Copy the **ubnt_unifi.php** into the **/usr/share/munin/plugins/** folder.
+1. Copy the **ubnt_unifi.php** into the **/usr/share/munin/plugins/** folder.
-2) Set the rights:
+2. Set the rights:

-     chmod 755 /usr/share/munin/plugins/ubnt_unifi.php
+`chmod 755 /usr/share/munin/plugins/ubnt_unifi.php`

-3) Create a symlink to this file:
+3. Create a symlink to this file:

-     ln -s /usr/share/munin/plugins/ubnt_unifi.php /etc/munin/plugins/ubnt_unifi
+`ln -s /usr/share/munin/plugins/ubnt_unifi.php /etc/munin/plugins/ubnt_unifi`

-4) Edit the **/etc/munin/plugin-conf.d/munin-node** file, and add the following configuration lines.
+4. Edit the **/etc/munin/munin.conf** and **/etc/munin/plugin-conf.d/munin-node** files, add the following configuration lines.
+5. Restart the munin, and munin-node with `/etc/init.d/munin restart` and `/etc/init.d/munin-node restart` commands.
-5) Test the plugin with the `munin-run ubnt_unifi` command.
+6. Test the plugin with the `munin-run ubnt_unifi` command.

 ## CONFIGURATION

-The following environment variables are used:
+Edit the **/etc/munin/munin.conf** with the following options:

+    [unifi.company.com]   #Unifi Controller hostname
+      address 127.0.0.1   #This plugin uses a wirtual munin node on localhost, use_node_name no    #but don't need to use the node name. timeout 240         #Timeout, while this plugin can be running.

+Edit the **/etc/munin/plugin-conf.d/munin-node**, and use the following configurations:

     [ubnt_unifi]
       timeout           -   Munin-update timeout for this plugin.